alexlichingho/countTermInstances/README.md

 1. Created an object named "PROUNOUNS" with interface "Person", which stores and categrorized all the pronouns: firstPersonSingular, firstPersonPlural, secondPersonSingular

-2. Clean up sentence/ terms by removing all punctuations and splited by whitespace into text array.
+2. Clean up sentence seperately according to the category by removing all punctuations and splited by whitespace into text array.

 3. Each words in the text array to be checked with "PROUNOUNS" and put into an Object which has 4 categories: firstPersonSingular, firstPersonPlural, secondPersonSingular + otherTerms.
 Pronouns will be be corresponding pronoun category, the rest of the words will be put into the "otherTerms" category.